xplosionmind/pise-notes.club/_notes/Contemporary History/others/Contemporary History by Lili Murciano.md

 LEARNING OBJECTIVES:

-[An Overview of Social Changes up until World War One]{.ul}
+An Overview of Social Changes up until World War One

-[Transformations of Bourgeoisie and the 'Liberal Idea']{.ul}
+Transformations of Bourgeoisie and the 'Liberal Idea'

-[Transformation of the working class and the 'socialist idea']{.ul}
+Transformation of the working class and the 'socialist idea'

-[The 'residual' sectors of society: the Nobility and Peasants]{.ul}
+The 'residual' sectors of society: the Nobility and Peasants

 Part 1:

 An Overview of Social Changes up until World War One

-The 19th century was characterised by [changes in class structure and in their names]{.ul}.
-With a rise in productivity from the times of the neolithic revolution, it was possible to construct a triangular social hierarchy in which there were [less rich people than people in the working class]{.ul}:
+The 19th century was characterised by changes in class structure and in their names.
+With a rise in productivity from the times of the neolithic revolution, it was possible to construct a triangular social hierarchy in which there were less rich people than people in the working class:

 Highest orders